HVML/HVML-FPM/README.md

-# The FastCGI daemon for HVML
+# The FastCGI Process Manager for HVML

 ## Introduction

-This program is derived from [spawn-fcgi](https://github.com/lighttpd/spawn-fcgi).
+This program (`hvml-fpm`) is derived from [spawn-fcgi](https://github.com/lighttpd/spawn-fcgi).

+Like `php-fpm`, `hvml-fpm` is a primary HVML FastCGI implementation.
+It can run as a gateway program of a Web server, e.g., lighttpd or Ngnix.

 ## Usage